decentraland/documentation-cn/_posts/sdk-reference/2018-01-11-scene-files.md

 This file provides information to NPM that allows it to identify the project, as well as handle the project's dependencies.
 Decentraland static scenes need this package:

-**metaverse-api**: allows the scene to communicate with the world engine.
+**decentraland-api**: allows the scene to communicate with the world engine.

 ## Recommended file locations